Fishest/school/544/README.rst

 * add settings for algorithms
   - test them with the utility methods
   - test with non-trivial parameters
-*
+* consolidate the algorithm utilities
+  - put them in the algorithm file in question
+  - make more generic and not one off
+  - find 1/n of value for a resource
-* Wrap Ron's implementation in a preference
+* wrap Ron's implementation in a preference
   - does this need a new resource?
-* Algorithms
+* algorithms
   - lone divider
   - sealed bids
   - dutch auction